+Act fast.
 If your bill has been turned over to collections, talk to a financial counselor before making more payments.

-If you are served with a lawsuit, you may have a defense if Charity Care, DSHS, or your insurance should have paid for some of your hospital or medical bills but did not.
+If you are sued, you may have a defense if Charity Care, DSHS, or your insurance should have paid for some of your hospital or medical bills but did not.

 Read How Do I Answer a Lawsuit for Debt Collection for more information or to use our Do-it-Yourself Forms to help you create an answer to the lawsuit.

 Get Legal Help